texopher/gophilter/help/filtering-gopher-text-tutorial/007-cut-first-block-heading/README.md

 ```
 =========================================
-5. Remove from beginning to line which
+5. Remove from beginning to heading which
    matches java regex pattern to
    specified text
   -------------------------------------